Ariful491/sws/README.md

 you will get all default Data
 email:admin@gmail
 pass:12345678
-N.B : If you find any issues or need any correctiong please inform me for this solution.

 <h4>Short demo screen short :- <small><i> Will come after completed</i></small> <h4>
 ![1](https://user-images.githubusercontent.com/52754507/203615710-ed26009c-97af-4135-864c-e01ae510c99b.png)